cysouw/germanverbs/text/text.md

 ### Adjective root > *r*-adjective stem

-Listed here are verbs ending in *ern* that have a comparative adjective as stem, which in turn is derived from an adjective root with the comparative suffix *-er*.
+Listed here are verbs ending in *er-n* that have a comparative adjective as stem, which in turn is derived from an adjective root with the comparative suffix *-er*.
 There are two comparative adjectives that do not have a transparent root, namely *besser* 'better' and ahd. *furdir* 'further.
 Root vowels [a/o/u] get an *Umlaut*, except for *altern* 'to become old' (the comparative of *alt* 'old' has an *Umlaut*, viz. *älter* 'older).

 Semantically, these verbs are clearly causative/resultative, i.e. these verbs mean "to cause an object to become [adjective]", e.g. *mildern* 'to reduce' means *milder machen* 'make mild'.
 Note that the verbs *altern* 'to become old' and *bessern* 'to become better' seem to be mostly used in an anticausative meaning.